How does the DJI X5 compare to the original X3? Check out these clips

 *I shot in auto-exposure by mistake

-The footage has been edited with some levels adjustments, sharpening and brightness/contrast and output at 50mbps (for 4K footage, see the YouTube video after)…
+The footage has been edited with some levels adjustments, sharpening and brightness/contrast.
+It was output at 50mbps (for 4K footage, see the YouTube video after)…

 To see the 4K footage, check out the YouTube video below but I don't think it fairly represents the actual footage.

-I am also very happy with the 16mp image quality from the X5 stills compared to the X3 and think they will more than suffice for my clients.
+I'm also very happy with the 16mp image quality from the X5 stills compared to the X3.
+I think they will more than suffice for my clients.
 Shooting RAW is a must until you really get the hang of the camera.